Sshimaninja/Polybot3/README.md

 JETSWAP: Removing Jetswap for now as all trades seem to exit prematurely out of contract without reason.

 It would seem like you want to 'buy' the cheaper token, but you actually want to 'sell' the more expensive token.

-ex:
-A: eth/usd = 1/3000 = on uniswap
-B: eth/usd = 1/3100 = on sushiswap
-borrow eth on uniswap, sell on sushiswap for 3100 = $100 profit minus fees.

-# TODO: Make Univ2 clone contracts, but change name to Jetswap, so I can arb them.